Sugar Baby TikTok: Is TikTok Ruining Sugar Dating?

 I personally do not think the humorous comment on Sugar Baby TikTok represents any real danger to the world of sugar dating.
 On the contrary, I think it brings lightness to an otherwise very competitive environment.
 Besides, as Joan Rivers famously said, “When you can laugh at yourself, no one can ever make a fool of you.”
 Some real words to live by if I am being honest.

-The lifestyle of it The sugar lifestyle
+The sugar lifestyle

 Another big portion of the Sugar Baby TikTok content is about the sugar lifestyle.
 There are a ridiculous amount of videos of sugar babies showing off all the gifts they got, share scenes from their vacations and other experiences they had thanks to their generous sugar daddies.